- Quality colostrum; not all colostrum is created equally

-- There is a lot of variation between colostrum from different animals, with no pattern of who will be good or bad
+- Over 50% of cows will not have adequate colostrum, with no pattern of who will be good or bad

 - Bacterial contamination of colostrum (cupping dirty cows for gold colostrum collection) can lower the absorption of antibodies.

 Why is this important?

 There have been several studies that show the long-term benefits of the early growth phase in young stock: